rasliche/ericraslich/src/site/posts/2021-1-17-how-to-find-netlify-forms-api-endpoints.md

 ## not so quick and dirty

 1. Install Netlify's API package if available.
 Here it is for JavaScript: `npm i netlify`.
 You'll need this to hit the API.
+1. Create a Personal Access Token in your Netlify User Settings.
 1. Create a Netlify form on your site and have Netlify build it.
 1. Visit the forms tab, open your dev tools, and hit refresh to see what the id is for the form you need.
 1. Use that form ID to make a request in an eleventy `_data/*.js` file.